Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Introduction

+We therefore ask what the national landscape of patient-perceived physician traits looks like across the U.S. physician workforce: their distributions, demographic correlates, and latent archetypes.
+Because manual annotation at this scale is infeasible, we use LLMs to extract these traits and ask whether the extractions are consistent with patient-perceived traits, and which LLM comes closest to human perception~\cite{minaee2024large}.

-Here, we present and validate an LLM-based pipeline that infers ten clinically relevant traits from millions of online physician reviews: the Big Five personality dimensions and five patient-oriented subjective judgments.
-Using multi-model comparisons, an LLM-as-a-judge evaluation framework, and human annotation benchmarking, we demonstrate the reliability of this method and apply it to more than 226,999 U.S. physicians~\cite{zheng2023judging}.
-We characterize national trait distributions, explore correlations between personality and patient-oriented judgments, examine differences by gender and specialty, and identify latent physician archetypes through cluster analysis.
+Here, we present and validate an LLM-based pipeline that extracts ten patient-perceived traits from millions of online physician reviews: five Big-Five-style interpersonal dimensions and five patient-oriented subjective judgments.
+We assess the consistency between LLM-derived and patient-perceived traits through multi-model comparison, an LLM-as-a-Judge framework with a cross-family judge, and Human-as-a-Judge labels on random and hard-case panels.
+We then apply the selected pipeline to 226{,}999 U.S. physicians~\cite{zheng2023judging}.
+We characterize national trait distributions, explore correlations between Big-Five-style and patient-oriented trait scores, examine differences by gender and specialty, and identify latent physician archetypes through cluster analysis.

-By converting unstructured patient narratives into interpretable psychological profiles, this work introduces a scalable and transparent methodology for capturing the interpersonal and professional dimensions of care.
-These insights not only deepen our understanding of how physicians are perceived but also provide a foundation for advancing fairness, bias detection, and personalization in healthcare delivery.
-We now present the results of applying this methodology at national scale, beginning with dataset characteristics and trait extraction validation, followed by analysis of trait distributions, demographic patterns, specialty differences, and physician archetypes.
+These results may inform future research on how physician interpersonal style shapes patient experience and on fairness in LLM-mediated patient evaluation.
+Clinical validity of these trait profiles is a separate question requiring independent study.
+The results below cover dataset characteristics, the consistency assessment of LLM-derived traits against human perception, national trait distributions, demographic and specialty patterns, and physician archetypes.